Starting A Coworking Business: Financial Model

 Determining and Projecting Revenue Streams

-There are two main revenue streams for coworking spaces: membership plans and space leasing.
+There are two main revenue streams for coworking spaces: Membership plans and space leasing.
 Most coworking spaces will offer a range of membership plans, so you will have to carefully determine how many plans you want and what benefits to include in each.
-Perhaps more importantly, you will have to estimate how many members you can accommodate in your planned space and how many realistically will sign up.
+Perhaps more importantly, you will have to estimate how many members you can accommodate in your planned space and how many, realistically, will sign up.

 Most coworking spaces will also offer space leasing, such as dedicated offices, for either individuals or groups.
-If you will offer them, you will need to determine the plans, including the costs and benefits.
+If you offer them, you will need to determine the plans, including the costs and benefits.
 Once again, you will need to estimate how many people will use this service.
 Do the same for any short-term space leases, such as using meeting rooms for several hours on a given day.

 Determining and Projecting Costs

 The next step of your coworking space financial model is to figure out the various costs.
 Begin with the initial costs associated with setup.
 These will include any down payments or security deposits needed for renting the space, fees associated with registering as a business, and the cost of actually setting up the space.
 Include fees associated with an interior designer and the materials they need, such as furniture and paint.
-Do not forget to also include any costs associated with adjusting electric wiring or enhancing bathrooms.
+Don't forget to also include any costs associated with adjusting electric wiring or enhancing bathrooms.
 Include the initial costs for a copy/fax machine and printer, coffee machine, and any other kitchen equipment you will include, such as a fridge and microwave.